AlibabaCloudDocs/waf/intl.en-US/Website Access/Website access with CNAME/Add domain names.md

     ![HTTPS status](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/3145248951/p31793.png)

-    If the HTTPS status is Abnormal, no certificate is uploaded or the uploaded certificate is invalid, for example, the certificate format is incorrect or the certificate does not match the target domain name.
+    If the HTTPS status is Abnormal, no certificates are uploaded or the uploaded certificate is invalid, for example, the certificate format is incorrect or the certificate does not match the domain name.
 The HTTPS status changes to Normal after a valid certificate is uploaded to the WAF console.

 5. In the **Upload Certificate** or **Update Certificate** dialog box, specify **Upload Type** to upload an HTTPS certificate.